-Executive Vice President, Corporate & Digital Development and Theatre Operations

-Mr. Welton's annual base salary for 2010 was Cdn\$332,582.
-While Mr. Welton does not have a written employment agreement with the Company, under the terms of his employment arrangement, Mr. Welton's base salary is subject to annual review.
-Effective January 1, 2011, Mr. Welton received an annual base salary of Cdn\$349,211.
-Mr. Welton is entitled to participate in the Management Bonus Plan and to receive a target annual performance bonus of 35% of his base salary, with the possibility of increasing the bonus to up to 52.5% of his base salary.
-In addition, Mr. Welton has received certain stock options grants from the Company.
-Mr. Welton's equity awards outstanding as of December 31, 2010, and their respective exercise prices and expiration dates, are set forth above in "Outstanding Equity Awards".
+Effective October 3, 2011, Mr. Welton assumed the title President, IMAX Theatres.
+His title was previously Executive Vice President, Corporate and Digital Development & Theatre Operations.
+In his new position, Mr. Welton is entitled to receive a base salary of Cdn\$400,000.
+His base salary was previously Cdn\$349,211.
+Mr. Welton's base salary is subject to annual review.
+Mr. Welton is entitled to participate in the Management Bonus Plan and to receive a target annual performance bonus of 37.5% of his base salary with the possibility of increasing the bonus to up to 52.5% of his base salary.
+Mr. Welton has received certain stock options grants from the Company.
+Mr. Welton's equity awards outstanding as of December 31, 2011, and their respective exercise prices and expiration dates, are set forth above in "Outstanding Equity Awards".
+As of October 3, 2011, upon a termination without cause, Mr. Welton's vested stock options remain exercisable for a period of six months.